garethj-msft/ODataExampleGen/README.md

 # ODataExampleGen
-Generate example JSON packets for OData APIs.
+Generate example JSON packets for requests or responses for OData APIs.

 Usage: